 Enter your email and I'll send it directly to you!
 Plus, enjoy new recipes, entertaining tips, and a free surprise bonus!

-You will only need a few ingredients and a 5-inch dumpling press (though you can easily make them by hand too).
-These are the perfect Masters party snacks.
+You will only need a few ingredients and a 5-inch dumpling press (though you can easily make them by hand using a fork to seal them too).

 A flat lay showing a bowl of Masters Pimento Cheese, a package of Pepperidge Farm Puff Pastry Sheets, a bowl of marinara sauce, a single egg, and a dumpling press.